Creative Performance Project

 Open to people aged 50+

-Following on from the first part of a project exploring the work of Emily Dickinson in May 2016, we are delighted to invite you to take part in a NEW! creative journey – to delve deeper into the world of this lauded American writer and find out more about her inspiring, powerful writing with this second project in 2017.
+Following on from the first part of a project exploring the work of Emily Dickinson in May 2016, we were delighted to delve deeper into the world of this lauded American writer and discover more about her inspiring, powerful writing with this second project in 2017.

 28 AUGUST – 22 SEPTEMBER 2017

-All sessions and performances take place at CoisCéim studio, 14 Sackville Place, Dublin 1.
-Unfortunately, there is no wheelchair access to our studio.
+All sessions and performances took place at CoisCéim studio, 14 Sackville Place, Dublin 1.

 Mondays | 2pm – 5.30pm | 28 August, 4, 11, 18 September